UphillD/2020-ACA-Project/README.md

         $ git clone https://github.com/UphillD/advcomparch-2020-helpers.git

-2. Edit the \*.sh files with the appropriate paths.
+2. Edit the launcher.sh file with the appropriate paths.

 3. Make the \*.sh files executable:

-        $ chmod +x *.sh
+        $ find . -type f -iname "*.sh" -exec chmod +x {} \;

 ## Usage

+Simply execute the launcher.sh script, and follow the prompts!

-Simply execute the script you wish to use, e.g.:
+Alternatively, execute the script you wish to use directly, e.g.:

     $ ./bencher_L1.sh

+However, you *will* have to change the paths manually in every script if you plan to execute them manually.

 The bencher scripts will run every benchmark with every configuration of the appropriate memory level (L1, L2, ..), and place their outputs in the path: